856 Damghan earthquake

-The Damghan earthquake or the Qumis earthquake occurred on 22 December 856 (242 AH).
+The Damghan earthquake or the Qumis earthquake occurred on 22 December 856 (242 AH) in Khorasan province, Abbasid Caliphate.
 The earthquake had an estimated magnitude of 7.9, and a maximum intensity of X (Extreme) on the Mercalli intensity scale.
 The meizoseismal area (area of maximum damage) extended for about 350 km along the southern edge of the eastern Alborz mountains of present-day Iran including parts of Tabaristan and Gorgan.
 The earthquake's epicenter is estimated to be close to the city of Damghan, which was then the capital of the Persian province of Qumis.
 It caused approximately 200,000 deaths and is listed by the United States Geological Survey as the sixth deadliest earthquake in recorded history.
 This death toll has been debated.

 Tectonic setting

 Iran lies within the complex zone of continental collision between the Arabian plate and the Eurasian plate, which extends from the Bitlis-Zagros belt in the south to the Greater Caucasus Mountains, the Apsheron-Balkan Sill and the Kopet Dag mountains in the north.
 The epicentral area is located in the Alborz mountain range, in which oblique north–south shortening is accommodated by a combination of thrusting and sinistral (left-lateral) strike-slip faulting.

 The main active structure in the Qumis region is the Shahrud fault system, which extends for several hundred kilometres.
 This zone of overall sinistral strike-slip consists of several fault strands, including the Damghan Fault, Northern Damghan Fault, and the Astaneh Fault System, all of which lie within the epicentral area and show evidence of displacement during the Quaternary.